 Unfortunately, the tasting rooms were all closing from 12-2pm for lunch.
 As such, we explored the town a little and then settled into a little tea room for lunch.
 If you’re in Gigondas, I recommend walking up the hill to the church, as you’ll be rewarded with amazing views of the countryside (above and below).

 After lunch, we hopped back in the car and started the drive around the loop with the intention of stopping at Séguret and ultimately Domaine de Mourchon Winery.
-We drove through Séguret (pretty), then make our way up a one lane path toward the Mourchon Winery.
+We drove through Séguret (pretty), then made our way up a one lane path toward the Mourchon Winery.
 We found a sign for the winery, but then were the ONLY people there.
 Unsure if it was a home or the winery, we continued down the road to another building (which we think was definitely a home).
 A little discouraged, we drove back down the mountain and continued on our drive toward Crestet.
 Sadly, our first winery experience seemed to ring true at the next winery, and we decided, instead, we’d just make the loop and drive back to Gigondas where we could try some wines in the large tasting rooms.

-As such, about 2 hours or so later, we made our way back to Gigondas and Le Caveau de Gigondas.
+As such, about two hours or so later, we made our way back to Gigondas and Le Caveau de Gigondas.
 In the US you’re often met with a defined set of wines available to taste or a sheet which describes the wines, what to eat them with, varietals, etc. Here there were over 50 wines you could try, but each only had the name of the winery, the year bottled, and the price.
 Then you’re asked, what would you like to try.
 Honestly, I want to try them all, but that is not very practical.
 But, it is rather difficult to look at a list of 50 and say, “let’s try this one.”
 Talk about overwhelming.
 On the list there were only maybe 10 rosés to choose from (everything else was red).
 So, we asked to try a rosé.
 This is where things got interesting.
 She asked us if we liked fruity or dry, one of my most hated questions…as I frankly have no idea if I like fruity or dry, I just know a wine that I like when I drink it.
 We said we weren’t sure, so she picked out one and said, If you like this, it’ll tell me what to pour you each next (I don’t remember if it was fruity or dry).
 We both liked the first pour and she selected a second (which I think was fruitier).
 I thought it was also good, Alice said it tasted of vinegar.
 Then she produced a third, which ended up being the rosé we each purchased.
 Now I was feeling more comfortable and I asked to try a red to which she responded, “You’ll have to tell me which one, as there are so many and all are different.”
 So, I said, “What type of grapes are in the wine.”
 She responded, “They’re all a melange of grenache.”
 In my head: “Crap.
 I don’t know if I like that or what that tastes like in relation to other wines I like.”
 Out loud I said, “Oh, ok, maybe one that is the most popular.”
 She produced a few tiny bottles for us to try.
 The first was very mineral-y (not my favorite), the second a bit fruitier, and the third was fantastic (I bought 2 bottles…it was also a bronze medal winner).

 I think, in France, what I really want is like a beer festival in the US where you buy a cup and then lots of breweries set up kegs where you can try tasters of whatever you want.
 Then I need to take copious notes on what I tried and where it was from.
 I might also need to invest in some sort of a wine map of France.
 It won’t be to the level of the guys in SOMM, but close.